PlatformOfTrust/code-example-generator/doc/intro.md

 java -jar raml2http.jar -s ./raml-files -d ./code-examples -H pot.org
 ```

-## Adding, removing and modifying code examples

-### How code example generation works
+## How code example generation works

 1. Code examples generator will parse RAML files in source folder and generate
 a context map for each HTTP request that has been documented.
 2. Then it will look up all the templates located in `resources/templates`
+(included in the binary).
-3. Then it will render each template with provided context map resulting in
+3. Next it will render each template with provided context map resulting in
 an code example.
 4. Finally code example will be saved as a file.

-#### 1. Example context map for `GET /v1/products/{version}`
+### 1. Example context map for `GET /v1/products/{version}`
 ```
 {:request-method :get
  :scheme "https"